Chia-Network/chia-docs/docs/07networking/networking.md

 For example, outgoing connections (connections which our node makes to external nodes) are ranked higher than incoming ones.
 This is because we cannot verify whether incoming peers are part of an attack or not.

-Each node will try to connect to 8 (implementation-dependant) external peers.
+Each node will try to connect to 8 (implementation-dependent) external peers.
 As long as a node is connected to at least one fast and non-malicious peer, the node should be able to keep up with, and maintain, consensus with the heaviest blockchain.

 ## Bans
 If a peer appears to be acting dishonestly, it can be disconnected and temporarily banned from reconnecting.
 Reasons for banning include (but are not limited to) exceeding the limits provided for each type of protocol message, sending invalid information, and making the node throw an exception when handling a message.